Upwork Alternatives

 When to stay with Upwork

-Stay with Upwork if you regularly hire across categories (development, design, writing, virtual assistance), use the Talent Cloud for repeat hires, or have built a saved-talent list of trusted freelancers.
-The picks below address vetted senior-only work, productized fixed-scope tasks, commission-free hiring, stack-matched developer hiring, and budget-tight or contest-driven creative work.
+Stay with Upwork if you regularly hire across categories with the Talent Cloud for repeat hires, have built a saved-talent list of trusted freelancers, or qualify for the discounted 3 percent client fee by paying with a US checking account.
+The picks below address productized fixed-scope tasks, top-3-percent vetted senior work, commission-free retainer-style hiring, stack-matched developer hiring, and budget-tight or contest-driven creative work.

 5 Alternatives to Upwork